artvl/exam/README.md

-# exam
+# test
-repository for passing exam 2016
+This is file for KEKSAMI chat to test how GPT reactive of changes.